-Participants acknowledged that while reuse has declined in many sectors, such as food packaging and non-alcoholic beverages, it remains common in cafes (e.g., reusable mugs and plates), restaurants (e.g., plates, glasses, and cutlery), bulk food stores, and alcohol sales.
+It was raised that while reuse has declined in many sectors, such as food packaging and nonalcoholic beverages, it remains common in cafes (e.g., reusable mugs and plates), restaurants (e.g., plates, glasses, and cutlery), bulk food stores, and alcohol sales.
 Everyday items like ceramic plates, cloth napkins, and metal cutlery in restaurants, or glasses and snack bowls in bars, were also noted as practical examples of reuse systems still in use.
 At the same time, participants raised concerns about whether Canadian reuse companies currently have the operational capacity and commercial experience to meet the needs of large venues like stadiums and arenas.

-Several reuse companies based in Toronto and Vancouver shared their experiences delivering reusable foodware systems at scale for major delivery platforms, restaurant chains, stadiums, festivals, and city-wide borrowing programs.
+Several reuse companies based in Toronto and Vancouver shared their experiences delivering reusable foodware systems at scale for major delivery platforms, restaurant chains, stadiums, festivals, and city-wide borrowing programs displacing thousands of single-use products and thousands of pounds of unnecessary waste.
 Notably, these reuse companies have provided services for UberEats, SkipThe Dishes, Tim Hortons, Starbucks, Coca-Cola, BC Place, Brand Live, Evergreen Brickworks, Osheaga, Vancouver Folk Festival, Vogue Theatre, and The Town of Banff.
+Cumulative impact of reuse operations by company or event can be found in Appendix B.